ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: measure_multiple_lcr()

-            Measures and returns a list of LCRMeasurement instances on the specified output channel(s).
+            Measures and returns a list of LCRMeasurement instances on the specified channel(s).

             To use this method: